Becoming Familiar with the Exterior Part of the Property - Part 1

 Type of Properties:

-Normally the most common type of houses that you will encounter are the Single Family Homes.
+Normally the most common type of houses that you will encounter is the Single Family Homes.
 These houses are aimed for one family to live in and can have an area from 800 to more than 3000 square footage.
 The houses can have an attached or detached garage.

 Type of Exterior Walls:

-Another type of exterior wall are Stucco.
+Another type of exterior wall is Stucco.
 Stucco consists of cement, lime and silica applied in several layers over wood or metal strip and can be very clearly distinguished from sidings by the fact that they have a smooth surface.
 Lastly, you may also encounter brick houses as well.

 Materials and terms associated with Roof:

-Roof Eaves or Soffit which are basically the same thing, is the horizontal lower edge of a sloped roof.
+Roof Eaves or Soffit which are basically the same thing is the horizontal lower edge of a sloped roof.

-Roof fascia on the other hand are the vertical band portion under a roof edge.
+Roof fascia on the other hand is the vertical band portion under a roof edge.
 A good way to remember the difference between soffit and fascia is that fascia is the vertical part while soffits are horizontally placed on the underneath portion.